jeorlie/unsaTable/README.md

     </script>

-the data to be supplied in table.parse() is an array or json object;
+the data to be supplied in table.parse(data) is an array or json object;

 try running this php script: